andr3w6826/power-outage-analysis/README.md

 # Fairness Analysis

-To assess the fairness of my final model, I analyzed whether it performs equally well for outages caused by severe weather compared to intentional attacks.
-Since these two causes represent different types of disruptions—one driven by natural events and the other by human actions—disparities in model performance could indicate bias in how the model predicts different outage scenarios.
+To assess the fairness of my final model, I analyzed whether it performs equally well for outages caused by severe weather compared to those caused by intentional attacks.
+Since these two causes represent fundamentally different types of disruptions—one driven by natural disasters and the other by human actions—disparities in model performance could indicate bias in how outage severity is predicted.

 Groups Defined:
 - Group X: Outages caused by severe weather